intenex/TerminalChess/README.md

 Requires the 'paint' gem. "gem install paint"

 NB: Works best in iTerm2.
 Will display true color support only in iTerm2, and reduced 256 color support otherwise.
+You may switch between modes at any time manually by pressing 'tab'.

 ## Commands
 * Ctrl-C to quit the game